 It is a good practice for students to imagine what something will look like in their 3D design before they take action.
 Encourage students to ‘take a photo’ in their mind of what they think it will look like before they add a shape, change a size etc.

 Ask students to pose ‘what if’ questions to themselves and other students as they work in the 3D software.
 What if you used a sphere instead of a cube?
 What if you turned the pyramid upside down?

 To become skilled at visualizing, we want students to try many possibilities with their designs and not just stop with the first way they try.
 Make it standard practice for students to expect to be asked ‘what’s another way you could try”’

 - Print it!

-The additive manufacturing technique used by 3D printers is a great way to get students predicting and visualising.
-Making observations as a model forms layer by layer or trying to guess what is being printing by noticing the shape and form of the 3D printed object evolve and build over time, all support the noticing, questioning and wondering that makes visualisation an authentic experience.
+The additive manufacturing technique used by 3D printers is a great way to get students predicting and visualizing.
+Making observations as a model forms layer by layer or trying to guess what is being printing by noticing the shape and form of the 3D printed object evolve and build over time, all support the noticing, questioning and wondering what makes visualization an authentic experience.

 Makers Empire: Better learning by design

 Makers Empire helps K-8 teachers teach STEM/STEAM concepts, design thinking principles and 21st-century learning skills using 3D printing.
 Our pioneering 3D solutions for schools — 3D Learning Program and Learning by Design Course — include 3D modeling software, over 100 curriculum-aligned lesson plans, and professional development.
 Makers Empire is used by thousands of teachers and hundreds of thousands of students in Australia, the USA, Asia and Europe.
 Join our community today!

 - Be inspired and keep informed with our weekly newsletter.